prodevzla/pokedex/README.md

 ++add floating action button with (sort function, search function)

+++CI/CD (implemented GitHub actions)

+++search input field visibility must be inside the uiState from the viewModel. bug: when searching for a name and clicking a pokemon, when coming back, the list is still filtered but the input field is not visible. fixed with rememberSaveable

+++check if Filter model should change selection from item to integer

 --create game versions screen ?

 --check why pokemons from gen 9 are not coming through - gen array is empty

---check if Filter model should change selection from item to integer

 --check error handling inside repository

 --create event pattern for onclick (not needed yet)

---CI/CD